parallelbgls/Modbus.Net/README.md

 * Siemens Tcp protocal (acturally it is the same as Profinet)
 * All communications can be asyncronized.
 * A task manager that you can easily manage multiple connections.
-* .net 4.5 and Visual Studio 2013 support (In the future, it will be upgraded to .net 4.6 and Visual Studio 2015)
+* .net framework 4.6 and Visual Studio 2015 support.

 ##<a name="usage"></a> Usage